srijonashraf/LinkWiz/README.md

    git clone https://github.com/srijonashraf/LinkWiz.git
    ```

+2. Configure Settings:

+Create a `.env` file and copy the variables from the `.env.example` file into it.
+Then, replace the placeholder values with your own configuration settings.

-2. Install all dependencies and run the servers:
+3. Install all dependencies and run the servers:

    ```bash
    cd backend